 Q: Can we drive to GOSH?
 What about parking?

 A: Learn more about parking at GOSH here or ask at main reception (open 24/7) when you arrive at the hospital.

-Q: Will the play team still be here to support my child during our appointment, procedure or admission?
+Q: Will the Play Team be here to support my child during our appointment, procedure or admission?

 Q: What are you doing to protect GOSH staff?

 A: Supporting our wonderful staff is a major priority for GOSH.
-We are carefully following updates in Public Health England (PHE) advice, including changes to PPE recommendations.
+We are carefully following updates in UKHSA advice, including changes to PPE recommendations.

 We want to make sure our staff feel safe, valued, looked after and able to ask for help if they need it.
 This has included offering support with things like accommodation near the hospital and on-site food provision, as well as free services to support mental health and wellbeing.

 You will see our staff wearing masks and other types of personal protective equipment (PPE) around the hospital.
-All staff are following strict guidelines about when PPE should and should not be worn, based on the latest NHS guidance
+All staff are following strict guidelines about when PPE should and should not be worn, based on the latest UKHSA guidance.